elm-community/elm-check/README.md

 failure.
 If any of *those* inputs cause a failure, it tries to shrink them in turn, until it has found a minimal failing test case.
 Small examples of failure tend to be much more helpful for debugging.

-Here's the thing: all of this happens automatically, for free.
-You get smaller, easier-to-understand counterexamples automatically.
+Here's the thing: all of this happens automatically.
+You get smaller, easier-to-understand counterexamples, for free.

 ## Customization